The British Columbia Historical Federation is pleased to announce Wayne Norton is the recipient of the 2019 Anne and Philip Yandle Best Article Award.

-His winning article Identifying the Enemy: The tale of Herman Elmer appeared in British Columbia History magazine volume 52 number 4, Winter 2019.
-The article was selected from the 21 articles published in the magazine last year by a panel of 9 judges from around the province.
+His winning article Identifying the Enemy: The tale of Herman Elmer appeared in British Columbia History magazine Vol. 52, No. 4, Winter 2019.
+The article was selected from the 21 articles published in the magazine last year by a panel of nine judges from around the province.

 Norton extensively consults archival records and newspaper accounts to recreate the life of German-born coal miner, Herman Elmer.
-He examined how Elmer went from a respected member of the United Mine Workers of America Union executive in Michel, BC to the Vernon internment camp during the First World War.
+He examined how Elmer went from a respected member of the United Mine Workers of America Union executive in Michel to the Vernon internment camp during the First World War.

 In his article Norton remarked “For most of the prisoners [in the internment camps], their only apparent crime was their national origin.
 Each of them deserves to be remembered.
 One of them was Herman Elmer.”

 Wayne Norton is a writer, publisher, and historical consultant who lives in Victoria.
 The judging panel found Norton’s article to be well written and thoroughly researched.
 One judge remarked “In the process of recounting the unhappy experiences of a German-born coal miner, Herman Elmer, the author has described the complexities of socialist movements and organized labour in BC in the early 1900s, the advent and operations of internment camps for enemy aliens in the First World War, and the prejudices of the era.”